TravHaran/CodeSense/README.md

 # CodeSense: AI Search Engine for Codebases

-We implemented a RAG pipeline which models a codebase and traverses it to feed into an LLM and generate responses to your questions
+We implemented a RAG pipeline which models a codebase and traverses it to feed into an LLM and generate responses to your questions, and also return the most relevant files according to semantic search.

 ### Ask a question about a codebase: